MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-timesheet.md

 # required metadata

 title: Project timesheet mobile application
 description: This topic provides information about the Microsoft Dynamics 365 Project Timesheet mobile application.
-The Project Timesheet mobile app enables users to submit and approve timesheet for projects on their mobile device.
+The Project Timesheet mobile app enables users to submit and approve timesheets for projects on their mobile device.
 author: abruer
 manager: AnnBe
 ms.date: 01/09/2019